Al Jazeera controversies

 Al Jazeera Media Network is a media company headquartered in Doha, Qatar.
 Its flagship news channels are Al Jazeera Arabic and Al Jazeera English.
 According to Al Jazeera, its Arabic and English channels are editorially independent from one another.
+Al Jazeera has been involved in a number of controversies.
+Some of its reporting has drawn criticism or objections from governments.
+In addition, Al Jazeera journalists have faced unlawful detention in certain countries, and the network or its reporters have been restricted or banned from operating in some countries.

 By country

 Algeria

 Several Algerian cities lost power on 27 January 1999, reportedly to keep residents from watching a program in which Algerian dissidents implicated the Algerian military in a series of massacres.
+The Communications Ministry of Algeria asked foreign media networks not to cover the release of banned Islamic Salvation Front (FIS) second-in-command Ali Benhadj, who had participated in crimes against humanity, which Al Jazeera journalists covered anyway and were subsequently requested to leave the country or face imprisonment.

-On 4 July 2004, the Algerian government froze the activities of Al Jazeera's Algerian correspondent.
-The official reason was that a reorganization of the work of foreign correspondents was in progress.
-According to Reporters Without Borders, however, the measure was a reprisal for a broadcast the previous week of another Al-Itijah al-Mouakiss debate on the political situation in Algeria.
+On 4 July 2004, the Algerian government temporarily suspended Al Jazeera's Algerian correspondent, with the given explanation being that the work of foreign correspondents was being reorganized.
+According to Reporters Without Borders, however, the suspension was for broadcasting an episode of Al-Etjah Al-Mo'akis the week before that included a debate on the political situation in Algeria.

+In May 2023, senior Al Jazeera newscaster Abdel Samad Nasser was dismissed for comments he made about a broadcast on Algerian state television featuring a Saudi hashtag calling for Moroccan women to be expelled from Saudi Arabia.